adrianmmiller/AppDataIsolation/README.md

 # App Data Isolation
-## An attempt to block access, by other apps, to the private data directories for all supported SDK (Android 11+)
+## An attempt to block access, by other apps, to the private data directories for all supported API's (30+/Android 11+)

-This module attempts to block access, by other apps, to the private data directories for all supported SDK (Android 11+), using the information from the original article following this explanation of the modules actions
+This module attempts to block access, by other apps, to the private data directories for all supported SDK API's (30+/Android 11+), using the information from the original article following this explanation of the modules actions

 ### What the module does: